 Thursday, February 20, 2020

-SAND and SAGE - Wyoming Ultrathin Knife Form
+Provenance and a Wyoming Ultrathin Knife Form

 Figure One - Side A of four-inch-long ultrathin knife form surface found on private land in